Answered By: Rachel Willard Last Updated: Aug 13, 2015 Views: 2817

 To avoid passive voice, you must be direct and precise in your verb choices.
 Passive voice is a verb form that creates a sense of indirect action in a sentence and often conceals the subject of a sentence.
 Thus, the subject may or may not be clear in sentence.

-While it is not wrong, using passive voice can make your writing seem vague.
+Although it is not always inappropriate to use, passive voice can make your writing seem vague.
 There are a few indicators of passive voice that you can look for in your writing:

-- The –en form of the verb.
-An –en verb form is an indication of passive construction.
-Some verbs don’t take an –en ending and use –ed instead.
+- The "-en" form of the verb.
+An "-en" verb form is an indication of passive construction.
+Some verbs do not take an "-en" ending and use "-ed" instead.

 - Who or what did the action?
-The student.
+The student did the action.

 - Revision: The student completed the research.

 - Who or what did the action?
-The hungry children.
+The hungry children did the action.

 - Revision: The hungry children ate the pizzas.

 - Who or what did the action?
-The reader does not know, so you may need to make up a subject.
+The sentence does not state who did the action, so you may need to make up a subject.